Best Monster Cookies Recipe (Thick & Chewy)

 Instructions

-• In a large bowl cream together the butter and peanut butter until smooth.
+• In a large bowl cream together the butter and peanut butter on medium speed for about 2 minutes until smooth.

-• Add the brown sugar & granulated sugar, creaming together until fluffy.
+• Add the brown sugar & granulated sugar, creaming together until fluffy and pale about 3 minutes.

-• Add in the eggs and vanilla, beating well.
+• Add in the eggs and vanilla, beating well until combined thoroughly.

 • In a separate bowl, whisk the baking soda, salt, cornstarch, and flour, until combined.

-• Add the dry ingredients to the wet ingredients.
+• Add the dry ingredients to the wet ingredients just until some dry flour remains.

-• Stir in the oats, M&M’s, chocolate chips, and butterscotch until just combined.
+• Hand stir in the oats, M&M's, chocolate chips, and butterscotch until just combined.

 • Cover and refrigerate dough for at least 2 hours, up to overnight.